webpack/webpack-cli/OPTIONS.md

   --no-cache                                                                         Negative 'cache' option.
   --cache-max-generations <value>                                                    Number of generations unused cache entries stay in memory cache at minimum (1 = may be removed after unused for a single compilation, ..., Infinity: kept forever).
   --cache-type <value>                                                               In memory caching.
 Filesystem caching.
+  --cache-allow-collecting-memory                                                    Allows to collect unused memory allocated during deserialization.
+This requires copying data into smaller buffers and has a performance cost.
+  --no-cache-allow-collecting-memory                                                 Negative 'cache-allow-collecting-memory' option.
   --cache-cache-directory <value>                                                    Base directory for the cache (defaults to node_modules/.cache/webpack).
   --cache-cache-location <value>                                                     Locations for the cache (defaults to cacheDirectory / name).
   --cache-hash-algorithm <value>                                                     Algorithm used for generation the hash (see node.js crypto package).
-  --cache-idle-timeout <value>                                                       Time in ms after which idle period the cache storing should happen (only for store: 'pack' or 'idle').
+  --cache-idle-timeout <value>                                                       Time in ms after which idle period the cache storing should happen (only for store: 'pack').
-  --cache-idle-timeout-for-initial-store <value>                                     Time in ms after which idle period the initial cache storing should happen (only for store: 'pack' or 'idle').
+  --cache-idle-timeout-for-initial-store <value>                                     Time in ms after which idle period the initial cache storing should happen (only for store: 'pack').
   --cache-immutable-paths <value...>                                                 A path to a immutable directory (usually a package manager cache directory).
   --cache-immutable-paths-reset                                                      Clear all items provided in configuration.
 List of paths that are managed by a package manager and contain a version or hash in its path so all files are immutable.
   --cache-managed-paths <value...>                                                   A path to a managed directory (usually a node_modules directory).